Hilltop High School (California)

 Hilltop High School (formerly Hilltop Senior High) is a four-year public high school in Chula Vista, California.
 It is part of Sweetwater Union High School District.

-Admissions
+School structure

 In the 2005–06 school year, the school's Academic Performance Index placed it 698 (base) where 800 is the California state goal with a state rank of 5 out of 10.

 Curriculum

 In the 2006–07 school year, the graduation rate was 93.3%.

 Hilltop has the highest number of AP courses available to all students and the highest AP pass rate out of the entire SUHSD at 72.8%.
 Since the 1999–2000 school year, there has been a 25% increase in exams taken, a 7% increase in the overall pass rate, and a 30% increase in the total number of students testing.

 Athletics

 The school colors are kelly green, white, and black.
 Its mascot is the "Lancer".

 Hilltop is a member of the California Interscholastic Federation (CIF) San Diego Section and the Mesa League of the Metro Conference.
 Hilltop competes in the following sports: